DanI11142015/Project-2/README.md

 	- App Description was in a second csv table, with duplications of ID, Name, and Size columns
 3. 3rd Data Source
   - Two tables: Primary App Data table, and App Reviews table
+  	- Primary columns: App Name, Category, Rating, Reviews, Size, Installs, Type, Price, Content Rating, Genres, Last Updated, Current Version, Android Version
+  	- Reviews columns: App Name, Translated Review, Sentiment, Sentiment Polarity, Sentiment Subjectivity
+  - Observations on initial state of data
+  	- Category nearly redundant with Genres
+  	- NaN values in Rating, Reviews, Size, Installs, and Price columns; all columns of Reviews table
+  	- Type column has values 'Free' or 'Paid' so is redundant with Price column
+  	- Size column has numbers appended by 'M' and 'k' for Mega- and kilo-bytes
+  	- Installs column has lower-bound numbers appended by '+'
+  	- Size, Current Version, and Android Version columns have "Varies with device" entries
+  	- Last Updated column has date in format with months written out as words

 ## Transform
 1. 1st Data Source